-We see that the Kingdom of the Son is spiritual, consists of His heavenly reign, includes both the righteous and wicked in its sphere.
-But the Kingdom of the Father is the eternal, physical, post-resurrection, post-judgment and consummated.
+We see that the Kingdom of the Son is spiritual, consists of His heavenly reign and includes both the righteous and wicked in its sphere.
+But the Kingdom of the Father is eternal, physical, post-resurrection, post-judgment and consummated.
 We believe that Holy Writ teaches that the Kingdom of God is revealed in two stages and no more.
 One stage is temporal and spiritual, while the other is consummate, physical and eternal.
 For the interested student, I direct you to chapter 9 of Dean Davis’s excellent book The High King Of Heaven.
 He does a very good job and spends a considerable amount of time diving into many passages of the New Testament which teach the two-stages of the coming of the Kingdom.
 The following is a diagram provided by Dean Davis:

 There are three Greek words used in the New Testament to speak of the Second Advent of our King, and there is the expression of “the day of the Lord.”
 We will take a look at each of these things.